sergiuchuckmisha/test_task_4_bf/README.md

   - Maven 3.2.5+
   - last Chrome (version 64)
   - last chromedriver (version 2.35) can be downloaded at https://chromedriver.storage.googleapis.com/index.html?path=2.35/
-   - driver should be placed in folder 'C:\dev\programs\drivers\chromedriver.exe' (this path is hardcoded in config.Config.DRIVER_CHROME_PATH) or this path can be customized in case of another OS
+   - driver should be placed in folder 'C:\dev\programs\drivers\chromedriver.exe' (this path is hardcoded in com.sergiuchuckmisha.bf.config.Config.DRIVER_CHROME_PATH) or this path can be customized in case of another OS
   - instruction for chrome driver installation: https://sites.google.com/a/chromium.org/chromedriver/getting-started
  - How to run:
   - mvn clean install